 In short, PC gaming is not a parameter just to read.
 It is the key to helping you understand how the device you are about to buy will serve your work, study or entertainment for many months and years to come.
 Once you get it right, you'll be less tempted by the catchy headlines, and start evaluating configurations the way real users need to.

-If you want to see more configurations divided according to your needs, you can visit TGS homepage, see the category PC gaming or read more at consulting article repository.
+If you want to see more configurations divided according to needs, you can visit home page TGS, view the PC gaming catalog or read more at private article repository inquiry.
 It's a simple way to go from understanding components to choosing the right product to suit your budget and real needs.